knightsUCF/COVIDGenomeAnalysis/README.md

 - identifying the start and stop codons for analyzing where the COVID spike protein might begin and end

-- calculating the RSCU index, which has been shown to indicate patterns in virulance factors
+- calculating the RSCU index, which has been shown to indicate patterns in virulance factors, and analyze the importance of various codons

 - analyzing "Motif X" sequences, which have been show to display mathematical properties and are significant in identifying major protein sequences